How To: Set Up Your Longboard

 Step Seven: Hangers

-Once the baseplates are secure to the board, if you're mounting a drop-through, you need to re-attach the hangers back to the board so you can ride it.
+Once the baseplates are secure to the board, if you're mounting a drop-through, you need to re-attach the hangers back to the board.

 Step Eight: Bearings

 At this point your trucks are all tightened, and you’re ready to put the wheels on.
-Take off the axle nut and one of the provided speed rings, then grab your bearings and place two of them on the axle with the outer part of both bearings (the side with the shield on it) facing inward towards the truck, and the spacer (if you have them) between the bearings.
+Take off the axle nut, then grab your bearings and place two of them on the axle with the outer part of both bearings (the side with the shield on it) facing inward towards the truck, and the spacer (if you have them) between the bearings.
 The bearings we're using have two shields on them instead of the usual one, so there isn't an 'inside' or 'outside' of the bearing.

 Step Nine: Wheels